nodemailer/nodemailer/README.md

 To raise odds of getting your emails into recipients inboxes, you should setup [SPF records](http://en.wikipedia.org/wiki/Sender_Policy_Framework) for your domain.
 Using [DKIM](#dkim-signing) wouldn't hurt either.
 Dynamic IP addresses are frequently treated as spam sources, so using static IPs is advised.

+**When would you use Direct transport?**

+  * When prototyping your application
+  * If you do not have or do not want to use a relaying service account
+  * When running under Windows as a Sendmail replacement (by default Sendmail is not available in Windows)

 ### DKIM Signing

 **Nodemailer** supports DKIM signing with very simple setup.
 Use this with caution